ApexRMS/wisdm/docs/getting_started.md

 ### Statistical models

-Under the **WISDM > Models** node, you'll find the **Generalized Linear Model**, **Random Forest**, and **Maodel Outputs** datasheets.
+Under the **WISDM > Models** node, you'll find the **Generalized Linear Model**, **Random Forest**, and **Model Outputs** datasheets.
 Depending on which statistical models you included in your pipeline, you can access the corresponding model configuration datasheet here and customize your desired statistical analysis.
 If fields are left blank, default values will be used.

 <img align="middle" style="padding: 3px" width="410" src="assets/images/GLM.png">